sonntagsgesicht/auxilium/README.rst

 * sets up a clear and straight structure of the project as well as the corresponding documentation

-* minimises the places to edit, e.g. for the documentation there are by default only thre files to edit
+* minimises the places to edit, e.g. by default there are only three documentation files to edit

-* comes with a shell script to trigger plenty test and analysis routines incl. drafting releases on github.com and distribute on pypi.org
+* comes with a shell script to trigger plenty test and analysis routines incl. drafting pushing on git remotes and distribute on pypi.org

-* uses standard community tools like *unittest*, *pylint*, *coverage*, *sphinx* and more
+* uses standard community tools like *unittest*, *flake8*, *coverage*, *sphinx* and more

 * no detailed configurations of any tools are needed, so you can focus completely on coding your project

-* demo of how to use the framework and various services to build true *ci/cd*; a full automated test and deploy pineline.
+* demo of how to use the framework and various services to build true *ci/cd*; a full automated test and deploy pipeline for the rest of us.

+* creates and uses *venv* virtual environment to test on clean python installation

 Moreover, we recommend to use *pyenv* and *virtualenv* to test different python installations, too.